 Measuring our progress and impact

-We’re currently exploring ways to measure our impact, for example using the Dutch Financial Health Index.
-Developed in collaboration with the National Institute for Financial Information (Nibud) and academic and business partners, the financial health index aims to become the market standard for gauging financial health and stimulating behavioural change.
+We continue to explore ways to measure and understand our impact.
+We have developed the Dutch Financial Health Index in collaboration with the National Institute for Financial Information (Nibud) and academic and business partners.
+It aims to become the market standard for gauging financial health and stimulating behavioural change.

-Our financial health efforts are aligned with the Principles for Responsible Banking.
-We’re working with the United Nations Environment Programme Finance Initiative (UNEP FI) to contribute to setting a measurement standard for financial health impact for our industry.
+We’re working with the United Nations Environment Programme Finance Initiative under the Principles for Responsible Banking to contribute to setting a measurement standard for financial health impact for our industry.
 As a founding signatory in December 2021, we’ve committed to setting ambitious targets supported by measures around products and services, processes, data analytics and/or partnerships, with the aim of promoting financial inclusion and fostering a banking sector that supports financial health.
-We’re required to report on our targets and progress annually from mid-2023.